dstackai/dstack/README.md

 </div>

-`dstack` is an open-source container orchestration engine for AI.
-It accelerates the development, training, and deployment of AI models, and simplifies the management of clusters.
+`dstack` is a lightweight alternative to Kubernetes, designed specifically for managing the development, training, and deployment of AI models at any scale.

-#### Cloud and on-prem

-`dstack` is easy to use with any cloud or on-prem servers.
-Supported cloud providers include AWS, GCP, Azure, OCI, Lambda, TensorDock, Vast.ai, RunPod, and CUDO.
+`dstack` is easy to use with any cloud provider (AWS, GCP, Azure, OCI, Lambda, TensorDock, Vast.ai, RunPod, etc.) or any on-prem clusters.

-For using `dstack` with on-prem servers, see [fleets](https://dstack.ai/docs/fleets#__tabbed_1_2).
+If you already use Kubernetes, `dstack` can be used with it.

 #### Accelerators